-- We will be using Econsult for Asthma Reviews, and this will be rolled out to COPD & Diabetic reviews.
+- We will be using accuRx for Asthma Reviews, and this will be rolled out to COPD & Diabetic reviews.

 - We will ask for home BP reading and other measurements from home (eg pulse oxygen level, temp) where/if possible.

-- We will be using video consultations (using a smart phone) as well as telephone appointments for patients, reducing the need for patients to attend the practice.
+- We will be using video consultations (using a smart phone) as well as telephone appointments for patients, reducing the need for patients to attend the practice, unless it is required.

-- If patients need a blood test for their annual review eg. for Diabetes, they will be invited in to an appointment at the practice and will have a further appointment over the telephone to discuss results and plan further care.
+- Patients will need a blood test for their annual review.
+Depending on the results, they will be invited in for either an appointment at the practice or have a further appointment over the telephone to discuss results and plan further care.

 Please ensure your telephone number is up-to-date.
-You can change this directly using Systm1 on-line or NHSApp, or alternatively by sending in a note to your surgery if your number has changed.
+You can change this directly using SystmOnline or NHSApp, or alternatively by sending in a note to your surgery if your number has changed.
 It is VERY important to keep this information up-to-date.

 We host clinics throughout the year run by the AAA screening service.
 This is for men 65 and over.
 If you have not been contacted and would like to be screened please call 01823 344567 for the booking hub.
 For more information on AAA screening press the link: Abdominal Aortic Aneurysm

-Babies are invited to attend clinics to receive their childhood immunisations.
+Babies are invited to attend clinics to receive their childhood immunisations when these fall due.
 Please bring your child's red book with you when you attend.
-For guidance about the immunisation programme during Covid-19 please follow the link: Attending Immunisation Appointments
+Download a personalised vaccination calendar, which highlights the dates your child needs to have their vaccinations by.